Navigation

 You can usually go home when you feel ready.
 If you had the muscle relaxant injection, you may have dizziness or blurred vision.
 This is only temporary – but don’t drive until it’s completely worn off.

 You can eat and drink normally after your test.
-If you take prescription medicines, take them as you usually would.
+You can also take your usual medicines.
 If you have any questions about your medicines, ask your doctor.

-The test results will be sent to your GP and the doctor who requested your test.
-It can take up to two weeks, but may be sooner.
+The test results will be sent to your GP and the doctor who asked for the test.
+This can take up to two weeks.
 Ask your radiologist when they expect to have the results.

 Risks of barium swallow and meal

-As with every procedure, there are some risks associated with a barium swallow and meal.
+As with every procedure, having a barium swallow and meal has a few risks.
 Your doctor recommended the test because they believe the benefits outweigh the risks.
 You can ask them to discuss the risks and benefits with you.
 It’s your decision whether to go ahead with any procedure your doctor offers.

 X-ray radiation

 Having a barium swallow and meal exposes you to some X-ray radiation.
+The chances of this radiation causing you problems in the future are very small.
+But it could slightly increase your risk of developing a cancer in the future.
 In all X-ray examinations, the amount of radiation is kept as low as possible.
-The radiation exposure is about the same as you’d get naturally from the environment in eight months (barium swallow) or 16 months (barium meal).

 If you’re pregnant

-If you’re pregnant, doctors usually say you shouldn’t have X-ray tests of your abdomen (tummy).
-There’s a risk that radiation can harm a baby in the womb.
-It’s important to tell your doctor or radiographer if there is any chance you might be pregnant.
+If you’re pregnant, doctors usually say you shouldn’t have X-rays of your tummy.
+There’s a risk that radiation can harm your unborn baby.
+It’s important to tell your doctor or radiographer if there’s any chance you may be pregnant.

 Difficulty swallowing

-The barium can occasionally go down the wrong way so tell the doctor if you have problems with choking or food going down the wrong way when you eat or drink.
+The barium can occasionally go down the wrong way into your lungs.
+This may be harmful to your lungs.
+So tell the doctor if you have problems with choking or swallowing.

 Side-effects of barium swallow and meal